makrai/notes/naseem2204-benchmark-mental-pretrained.md

   pre-trained on covid related tweets
 * MentalBERT (Ji+ 2021) pretrained on corpus from Reddit from mental health-related subreddits

+## 4.4 Results

+* Table 2: the results of the presented PHS-BERT in comparison to baselines.
+We
+  * the performance of PHS-BERT is higher than SOTA PLMs on all tested tasks
+* Below we discuss the performance comparison of PHS-BERT with BERT and the results of the second-best PLM
+  * the marginal increases in performance of PHS-BERT

+### Suicide Ideation Task
+18.45% when compared to BERT and 12.79% when compared to second best results

+### Stress Detection Task (2)

+* 3.80% compared to BERT and 2% when compared to second-best results

+### Health Mention Task

+* 3.34% compared to BERT and 1.76% when compared to second-best

+### Depression Detection Task (6)

+* 6.03% compared to BERT and 2.76% when compared to second-best results

+### Vaccine Sentiment Task (2)

+* 7.70% than BERT and 0.34% compared to second-best results

+### COVID Related Task (5)
+11.82% compared to BERT and 4.471% compared to the second-best results

+### Other Health Related Task (6)

+* 11.82% compared to BERT and 4.71% when compared to second-best results

+## 4.5 Discussion

+* BioBERT is less effective than pretraining on the target domain.
+We also ob-
+* CT-BERT, BERTweet, and MentalBERT, which are trained on social media-based text, performs better compared to PLMs trained in the general and biomedical
+  * CT-BERT has the second-best performance on 9 datasets, and
+  * MentalBERT has the second-best performance on 13 datasets.
+The results of

+# 5 Conclusion

 # Appendix: Dataset description